PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

     copy sign examples for each axis/direction, and plane/circular directionality
         - should be doubled from the movement docs and elsewhere replace current placeholders with diagrams
-        - axis system (and axis directions)
-        - combinations of axes
-        - plane system
         - summary image
     add references
         - Johnson & Liddell